 Understanding Child Support in Australia

-In Australia, Services Australia is the child support agency governing most of Australia’s child support agreements, although child support can be handled in two ways.
-In both cases, the receiving parent must have at least 35% care of the child.
+In Australia, Services Australia is the child support agency that governs most of Australia’s child support agreements, although child support can be handled in two ways.
+First, you and your former partner can privately agree to a binding child support agreement.

-Secondly, you can apply to Services Australia, which makes an assessment and calculates the amount payable.
+You can also apply to Services Australia, which makes an assessment and calculates the amount payable.

+For many families, coming to an amicable agreement without involving Services Australia is usually less stressful and can be handled between you and your ex-partner or with the help of a family lawyer.
+In some circumstances, however, this isn’t possible, and Services Australia can decide how much is appropriate.
 This is called a limited child support agreement.
-A limited agreement doesn’t require parties to receive independent legal advice.
-However, it’s still recommended.

-For many families, coming to an amicable agreement without involving Services Australia is usually less stressful.
-It can be handled between you and your ex-partner or with the help of a family lawyer.
-In some circumstances, however, this isn’t possible.
-Services Australia can then decide on the appropriate payment.

 What does child support cover exactly?